mncmb/ninevox/VagrantBaseBox/readme.md

 The only thing needed for this setup is any kind of x64 system.
 While terraform and cloud hosters are cool this tech stack allows easy experimentation.

+## forensics
+Contains Arsenal Image Mounter, FTK Imager and KAPE.
+Due to their licenses these are excluded from the repo.
+Bring your own.
+For non commercial use, you can download these from the respective links for free.

 ## TODO
 - setting desktop shortcuts for tools, potentially with [install-chocolateyshortcut](https://docs.chocolatey.org/en-us/create/functions/install-chocolateyshortcut)
 - set tasklist shortcuts for different applications